aica-technology/docker-images/toolkits/README.md

 ## Using registry images

-To use registry images you may simply add the following line(s) in your `aica-application.toml`:
+To use registry images at runtime you may simply add the following line(s) in your `aica-application.toml`:

 ```toml
 #syntax=ghcr.io/aica-technology/app-builder:v2